SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: SAND-Math Pipeline

-Our pipeline begins by generating an initial pool of questions using the teacher LLM, $\mathcal{M}_{\text{teacher}}$.
-To leverage the model's implicit knowledge, we use a minimally constrained, empirically optimized prompt (see Appendix~\ref{app:question_prompt}) across predefined mathematics branches.
+We begin by generating an initial set of questions with our teacher LLM, $\mathcal{M}_{\text{teacher}}$, using an empirically optimized prompt (Appendix~\ref{app:question_prompt}).
 To keep the LLM grounded to generate solvable questions, $\mathcal{M}_{\text{teacher}}$ is prompted to co-generate a corresponding solutions, though these are not the final solutions that are used for subsequent training.
-This first step yields an initial dataset, $\mathcal{D}_0$, containing 23,437 question-solution pairs:
+For each generated question $q_i$, we then prompt $\mathcal{M}_{\text{teacher}}$ a second time (Appendix~\ref{app:solution_prompt}) to generate $k$ distinct solutions.
+This results in a set of reasoning traces $\mathcal{T}_i = \{ (r_{ij}, a'_{ij}) \}_{j=1}^k$, where $r_{ij}$ is the step-by-step reasoning and $a'_{ij}$ is the final answer.
+This process yields our initial dataset $\mathcal{D}_1 = \{ (q_i, \mathcal{T}_i) \}_{i=1}^{23,437}$, comprising 23,437 question and solution pair sets.